-If abuse or drug diversion is suspected or the family refuses to dispose of medications or have Western Reserve Care Solutions nurse facilitate disposal, local authorities will be notified.
-For additional information from the FDA, please visit hospicewr.org/fda-safe-disposal.
+If abuse or drug diversion is suspected or the family refuses to dispose of medications or have Hospice of the Western Reserve nurse facilitate disposal, local authorities will be notified.
+For additional information from the

+FDA, please visit hospicewr.org/fda-safe-disposal.